Erich Kempka

 Erich Kempka (16 September 1910 – 24 January 1975) was a member of the SS in Nazi Germany who served as Adolf Hitler's primary chauffeur from 1936 to April 1945.
 He was present in the area of the Reich Chancellery on 30 April 1945, when Hitler shot himself in the Führerbunker.
-Kempka delivered the petrol to the garden behind the Reich Chancellery, where the remains of Hitler and Eva Braun were burned.
+Kempka delivered petrol to the garden behind the Chancellery, where the remains of Hitler and Eva Braun were burned.
+After Kempka's capture by United States forces, he served as a witness as to Hitler's demise, while admitting to his unreliability.

 Early life

-Kempka was born on 16 September 1910 in Oberhausen to a miner with ten children.
-Kempka's paternal grandparents were Ruhr Poles.
+Kempka was born on 16 September 1910 in Oberhausen to a coal miner with ten children.
+Kempka's family were Ruhr Poles.
 He worked as a mechanic for the automotive manufacturer DKW.

 SS career

 Kempka joined the Nazi Party on 1 April 1930 as member #225,639.
 Kempka served as chauffeur for Josef Terboven until 29 February 1932, when, based on Terboven's recommendation, he was tasked as a reserve driver for Adolf Hitler's personal entourage.

 He became one of the original members of an eight-man squad known as the SS-Begleitkommando des Führers (SS Escort Command of the Führer), which later was known as the Führerbegleitkommando (FBK).
 The unit was assigned with protecting the life of Hitler.
 In 1934, he was present at the arrest of Ernst Röhm.
 In 1936, with the death of Julius Schreck, Kempka became Hitler's primary chauffeur.
 He was also appointed by Hitler as Chef des Kraftfahrwesens beim Führer und Reichskanzler (Chief of the Führer's and Reich Chancellor's Fleet of Cars).

-As his chauffeur Kempka usually drove one of Hitler's black Mercedes cars from a fleet of six to eight that were stationed in Berlin, Munich and other places.
+As his chauffeur, Kempka usually drove one of Hitler's black Mercedes cars from a fleet of six to eight that were stationed in Berlin, Munich, and other places.
 Unless in the company of an important person, Hitler would sit in the front, next to Kempka, with a valet behind him.
 When travelling in motorcades, Hitler's car would be followed by two cars to the left and right, one with FBK men and the other with a detachment of Reichssicherheitsdienst (Reich Security Service; RSD) men.
 Further behind would be a car with his adjutants and physician, and more cars for press agency representatives, stenographers, and provisions.
 Later in July 1938, upon Kempka's directive a fully armor-plated Mercedes was built and delivered in time for Hitler's 50th birthday of 20 April 1939.
 The car had 18 mm steel plate and 40 mm bullet-proof glass.

 On 1 December 1937, Kempka joined the Lebensborn society.
 He was awarded a Totenkopfring and the SS Honor Sword from Heinrich Himmler.
 At one time, Kempka had been engaged to Gerda Daranowski, a private secretary of Hitler's.
 She later married Luftwaffe officer Eckhard Christian on 2 February 1943.